-Step inside this museum, and you will feel the passion of the volunteers who founded it.
-Discover uniforms, insignia, badges, and one of the best firearms collections in Canada.
-Investigate artifacts from the Boer War, World War I and World War II, the Korean War, the Cold War, and contemporary military operations.
+Step inside this museum, and you will feel the passion of its founders.
+Investigate artifacts from the South African War, World War I and World War II, the Korean War, the Cold War, and contemporary military operations.
 The Okanagan Military Museum is devoted to the preservation and greater awareness of Okanagan military heritage, and reveals how locals contributed to events on the world stage.

 Hours